OpenPOWERFoundation/CAPI-SNAP-Doc/README.md

 # OpenPOWER Foundation CAPI SNAP Enablement Documentation
-This repository holds the source for the *TBD* for OpenPOWER Foundation.
+This repository holds the source for the *Enable new FPGA Cards for CAPI2.0* for OpenPOWER Foundation.

 To build this project, one must ensure that the Docs-Master project has